rstudio/renv/tests/testthat/_snaps/status.md

     Code
       . <- status()
     Output
-      The following package(s) are missing:
+      The following package(s) are in an inconsistent state:

        package installed recorded used
        bread   n         n        y